nasa/cumulus/docs/features/execution_payload_retention.md

 ## Payload record cleanup

 To reduce storage requirements, a CloudWatch rule (`{stack-name}-dailyExecutionPayloadCleanupRule`) triggering a daily run of the provided cleanExecutions lambda has been added.
-This lambda will remove all 'completed' and 'non-completed' payload records in the database that are older than the specified configuration.
+This lambda will remove a batch of payload records in the database that are older than the specified configuration.

+## Execution backlog cleanup

+Because many users have accumulated a substantial backlog of un-cleaned execution payloads, this lambda specifies an update_limit configuration to avoid overwhelming elasticsearch or postgres and/or timing out lambda.

+### Suggested update_limit
+The cumulus core team has tested

 ### Configuration